Endesfelder-Lab/EVE-software/README.md

 2. **Candidate Fitting:** The x,y,(z),p,t-localization is determined for each candidate cluster.<br>
 3. **Postprocessing and Evaluation:** Various analytical routines to process and interpret the data.<br>

 EVE allows flexible combinations of different finding and fitting routines to optimize the localization results for the specific event-based dataset.
 Besides a variety of different finding and fitting algorithms, EVE also offers various preview options, visualisation tools and post-processing and evaluation functions.
-A detailed description of the algorithms can be found in [**Supplementary Note 1: Analysis methods implemented in EVE**](ScientificBackground.md).
+A detailed description of the algorithms can be found in [**Analysis methods implemented in EVE**](ScientificBackground.md).

-EVE is written in Python and structured in such a way, that is easy to implement and add new functionalties in form of new finding, fitting routines, etc. Details about this can be found in the [**Supplementary Note 3: Developer Instructions**](DeveloperInstructions.md).
+EVE is written in Python and structured in such a way, that is easy to implement and add new functionalties in form of new finding, fitting routines, etc. Details about this can be found in the [**Developer Instructions**](DeveloperInstructions.md).
 EVE can also be run via the command line interface, see [`EVE_CommandLine.ipynb`](EVE_CommandLine.ipynb) for detailed information.

 <!-- TOC -->
 # Contents